 Putting together a scarecrow is a popular fall activity for kids.
 It’s functional because it keeps rodents and pests away from your garden, and it’s fun because it serves as an autumn decoration that adds flair to your yard.
 Rummage around your house for old clothes and accessories, then let your kids’ imaginations run wild as they customize a scarecrow that perfectly matches their styles and personalities.

 Help your kids discover their green thumbs this season by showing them how to create their own container garden.
-As long as it can hold soil and offer drainage, anything can be a container: an old coffee can, a toy wagon, or even a worn-out boot.
+Just about anything can be a container as long as it can hold soil and offer drainage: an old coffee can, a toy wagon, or even a worn-out boot.

-Building a playful collection of colorful fall leaves is a classic outdoor fall activity.
+Collecting colorful leaves is a classic outdoor fall activity.
 It gets your kids active outside, and it creates the perfect photo-op for fall family greeting cards.
-Once the kids have their fun, be sure to put the leaves in trash bags or use them in your compost bin.
+Once the kids have their fun, you can put the leaves in trash bags or use them in your compost bin.

-Speaking of gathering leaves, transforming the fall foliage your children collected into a leaf garland is a clever way to make the most of them.
-It's an easy, inexpensive, and kid-friendly craft.
+Transform the fall foliage your children collected into a leaf garland.
+It’s a clever, inexpensive, and kid-friendly craft.

 Supplies Needed